docker-hy/docker-hy.github.io/part1.md

 ### Running and stopping containers

-Let's run a container in the background
+Let's run a container in the background:

 `docker run -d --name looper ubuntu:16.04 sh -c 'while true; do date; sleep 1; done'`

-- First part `docker run -d` should be familiar by now.
+- The first part, `docker run -d`, should be familiar by now.

-- Because we started the ran the container with `--name looper` we can now reference it easily.
+- Because we ran the container with `--name looper`, we can now reference it easily.

-- The image is `ubuntu:16.04` and the last part is the given to the container.
+- The image is `ubuntu:16.04` and what follows it is the command given to the container.

-And check that it's running with `docker ps`
+And to check that it's running, run `docker ps`

 Lets follow '-f' the output of logs with `docker logs -f looper`